CTSRD-CHERI/cheribsd-getting-started/src/issues/README.md

 CheriBSD on Morello:

 - Due to a firmware bug, OS-triggered reboot may lead the system to hang.
-  Use the "reboot" command on the management console to reboot the system.
+  Use the "reboot" command on the management console to reboot the system once the OS has shut down.
 - Due to a firmware bug, some earlier firmware versions are not able to persist UEFI configuration variables.
   This affects, for example, the installation environment as the OS installer